KevinThielen/breakbuildgames/content/devlog/renderer/hello_triangle/buffers.md

 }
 ```

 This function is in theory not safe anymore.
-Our buffer data requires to conform
+Our buffer data requires us to conform
-the C layout, alignment and all.
+ to the C layout, alignment and all.
 This is not a problem for the native types,
 which are tightly packed, but more for custom struct and similar, which require
 `repr(C)`.
 To make it safe later, we will either use a trait bound or only
-accept certain slice(e.g. u8 slices) of data.
+accept certain slices(e.g. &[u8]).

-Now that we can create out buffer, we call this function with the data of 4
+Now that we can create our buffer, we call this function with the data of 4
 vertices in our main, right before our `event_loop.run`.

 ```rust